alexmustin/woocustomemails/README.txt

 8. Woo Custom Emails Settings page

 == Changelog ==

+= 2.2.8 - (Feb 24, 2021) =
+* FIX: Fixes a PHP 7.4 error: "Notice: Trying to access array offset on value of type bool in..."
+* UPDATE: WCE Settings page: now with Tabs.
+The page now uses the default WordPress Settings API for a cleaner look.
+* UPDATE: Completely refactored the code for the Admin area

 = 2.2.7 - (Dec 2, 2020) =
 * FIX: Resolves the error: "Undefined variable: output ..."